info@accountor.ca +1-416-646-2580

 If, after any of those situations apply, the non-resident corporation has a loss or zero income, it must file a nil tax return.

-How to File a Nil Return
+How to File a Nil Return in 2024

 The best way to file a nil tax return in Canada is to work with a corporate tax accountant.
 They can ensure that your T2 nil return is filed correctly with all relevant information and on time.